 Courses at JMU

-There are 5 summer sessions for Undergraduate students at JMU, and you can view the dates for the different sessions on the Registrar’s Dates and Deadlines website.
+There are 5 summer sessions for Undergraduate students at JMU, and you can view the dates for the different sessions on the Registrar's list of dates and deadlines.
 Summer courses have special tuition, housing, and financial aid considerations:

 Registration for summer courses usually begins around the 3rd week in March.
 You can start searching for summer courses through MyMadison usually starting in mid-March.
 More information can be found on the JMU Summer Session website.

 A number of the courses are offered online and will be noted as such when you search in MyMadison.
 Often the time and location is marked as TBA.
-Click on the section number, to see the notes section that often provides more information.
+Click on the section number to see the notes section that often provides more information.
 If you still have questions, contact the instructor.
-For your convenience, the Registrar keeps a web page dedicated to showing you all of the courses being offered online each semester, including summer.

 When you are searching for summer courses, you may see the word “contingency” in the notes section of the course.
 This means that the course must have a certain number of students registered in order for it to be offered.
 Often that number is 10.
 Even though you have registered for the course, if it doesn’t meet the required number of students registered, the class could be canceled.